 Users now have fine-grained control over what text gets checked and what doesn't, allowing them to exempt sensitive passages or documents from being processed.

 "The privacy improvements have been crucial for adoption in our industry," explains Robert Chen, a legal consultant.
-"We couldn't consider these tools until they offered local processing options that kept client information completely confidential."
+"We couldn't consider these tools until they offered local processing options that kept client information completely confidential.
+Now in 2026, our entire firm uses grammar AI with full confidence in our data security."

 This is where things get really interesting.
 Early grammar checkers were notorious for making ridiculous suggestions that completely missed the context of what you were trying to say.
 We've all had that frustrating experience, right?

-In 2025, context-aware AI has transformed this experience.
-Today's grammar checkers don't just look at individual words or even single sentences—they understand the broader context of your writing.
+In 2026, context-aware AI has transformed this experience.
+Today's grammar checkers don't just look at individual words or even single sentences—they understand the broader context of your writing, including the emotional undertones and cultural nuances that can make or break professional communication.

 What does this mean in practice?